 The best way to enjoy monsoons in India is to embrace them completely – by walking through the stunning greens dotted with gorgeous flowers or the gushing cascades that swell to its peak or possibly the melting snow that gives way to myriad streams.
 Going for a trek when it’s raining is the best way to appreciate and enjoy this season.
 Here are 10 of our best picks.

 Hampta Pass – Chandra Taal Hike

 Cross the stunning snowclad mountains in Himachal Pradesh as you trek through picture perfect green meadows with sheep skipping through it.
 Start from Jobra towards the blue waters of the Chandra Taal Lake to discover the pristine fresh water streams, which you will have to skip across.
 A moderate to difficult hike for most, the Hampta Pass hike is an absolute delight in the monsoon season.

-If you thought that the monsoon treks in the Western Ghats are a piece of cake, then the stretch called ‘Cobra’s hood’ of the Harishchandraghat trek will make you think again.
+If you thought that the monsoon treks in the Western Ghats are a piece of cake, then the stretch called ‘Cobra’s hood’ of the Harishchandragad trek will make you think again.
 What starts off easy becomes a challenge as you attempt to scale a rocky bed.
 The reward for this is a stunning panorama of the valley and the Konkan Khada here.
 Remember to explore the Stone Age caves – especially the Kedareshwara caves with its three broken pillars.
 Legend has it that when the fourth intact pillar breaks, this period on earth will come to an end.

 Valley of Flowers Trek

 This is a popular monsoon trek in Uttarakhand and naturally so, given the floral extravaganza that you encounter here.
-From white to yellows to pinks and purples, the entire trail from Govindghat right to Hemakund Sahib Gurudwara is bedecked by these lovely flowers.
+From whites to yellows to pinks and purples, the entire trail from Govindghat right to Hemakund Sahib Gurudwara is bedecked by these lovely flowers.
 Adding to the thrill of this moderate to easy trek, are the cooling waterfalls that you encounter along the way.
 The highlight of this gorgeous hike is spotting the rare Himalayan Blue Poppy that blooms to celebrate monsoons.

 Chembra Peak Trek